Families & Children

 • World War II air raid shelters – by the cricket pitch and WW2 anti-aircraft spigots.

-• Ridlands Grove & Homes for Woodland Creatures – a brilliant and magical place, with miniature houses such as the Mouse House, Peter Rabbit Post Office, Stag Beetle Hotel and Owl House.
-Fun for young children – off Ridlands Grove in Limpsfield Chart.
-Not as many houses as there used to be due to some alleged vandalism, but it’s still lots of fun and the ancient woodland is truly beautiful and there are lots of new bat and bird boxes to spot.
+• Ridlands Grove ย – a brilliant and magical place, with miniature houses for woodland creatures such as the Mouse House, Stag Beetle Hotel and Owl House, plus lots of bat, bird and owl houses.
+Off Ridlands Groveย in Limpsfield Chart.
+The “animal houses” that used to be there have given way to more natural homes for woodland creatures, following some alleged vandalism over Covid when a few residents weren’t keen on the increased numbers of visitor, but it’s still lots of fun and the ancient woodland is truly beautiful and there’s lots of wildlife to spot.

 • Join the National Trust volunteers who look after Limpsfield Common, woodland and historical attractions